simeononsecurity/simeononsecurity.ch/content/articles/fundamentals-of-coding_-languages-you-should-know/index.en.md

 Haskell is particularly suited for tasks that involve complex mathematical computations and symbolic manipulation.
 It allows programmers to express algorithms in a concise and elegant manner, making it a popular choice among researchers and academics.

 One of the key features of Haskell is its **immutable data** model.
-In Haskell, once a value is assigned, it cannot be changed.
+In Haskell, once a value is assigned, it can't be changed.
 This immutability ensures that programs written in Haskell are inherently **thread-safe** and free from many common programming errors.

 Haskell also supports **pattern matching**, which allows programmers to define functions based on the structure of the input.
 This feature enables powerful and expressive programming techniques, such as recursion and list processing.

 In addition, Haskell has a rich ecosystem of libraries and tools that make it easier to develop and maintain large-scale applications.
-The **Hackage** package repository provides a wide range of libraries for various domains, including web development, data analysis, and cryptography.
+The **Hackage** package repository provides many libraries for various domains, including web development, data analysis, and cryptography.

 Overall, Haskell offers a unique and powerful approach to programming, making it a valuable language for those interested in functional programming and mathematical computing.